He nurtured the arts in New York Mills and Lanesboro. Can he do it in Warroad?

 But what each small town needs is different.
 This city near the Canadian border is best known for hockey, walleye and windows.
 Arts, not so much.

 So Davis has been working to make Warroad RiverPlace, a new $20 million arts, culture and events center, opening this weekend, relevant to hockey fans, fishermen and people who work at Marvin Windows, the biggest employer in town.
-(A donation from Frank Marvin, the company’s former president, and his wife, Margaret, covered RiverPlace’s construction.)
+(A lead donation from Frank Marvin, the company’s former president, and his wife, Margaret, helped cover RiverPlace’s construction.)

 For months, the nonprofit center’s staff, including Davis, its executive director, have been meeting not only with the Warroad Summer Theatre, which will stage plays in the high-tech performance space, but with local snowmobile clubs.